Why take on sugar? Why now?

 Where are we getting all this sugar?

-Grain-based desserts are the second largest source, contributing 10 percent or more of added sugars across the lifespan.
-Candy and breakfast cereals contribute relatively high proportions of added sugars among children ages six to eleven.
-Among adults over 50, dairy desserts contribute disproportionately to added sugar consumption.
+Grain-based desserts are the second largest source of added sugars, contributing 10 percent or more of added sugars across the lifespan.
+These desserts are consumed in disproportionately large quantities by children ages 6–11 years and by people over age 50.
+Candy and breakfast cereals contribute relatively high proportions of added sugars among children ages 6–11 years.
+Among adults over 50, dairy desserts contribute disproportionately to sugar consumption.

-Where do we get most of these foods and beverages?
+Where do we acquire most of these foods and beverages?

 Great sources for local data on health impacts

-To find out about the rates of diabetes, obesity, heart disease, and other conditions associated with added sugar consumption, in your state, county, or city, check out these data sources from the Centers for Disease Control (CDC).
+To tell your own story about the rates of diabetes, obesity, heart disease, and other conditions associated with added sugars, look to these data sources.

-- Diabetes data: includes prediabetes, diagnosed diabetes, risk factors for diagnosis, and risk factors for complications.
-National, state, and county levels.
+- National, state, and county diabetes data and statistics including data on prediabetes, diagnosed diabetes, risk factors for diagnosis, and risk factors for complications.

-- Obesity and overweight data and statistics: adults, adolescents, and Women, Infants, and Children (WIC) two to four year-old participants.
-States, territories and some local levels.
+- Find Obesity and overweight data and statistics for adults, adolescents, and Women, Infants, and Children (WIC) 2- to 4-year-olds for states, territories, and some localities.
+This site offers state rankings based on obesity data.

-- Youth Online: data from the Youth Risk Behavior Surveillance System (YRBSS), 1999-2015, including obesity and soda consumption.
-State and local levels.
+- Youth Online includes recent data from the Youth Risk Behavior Surveillance System (YRBSS), including obesity and soda consumption at the state level and for some localities.